ens-lg4/workplan_helper/README.md

 who are registered with a local JobCentre and need to maintain and show a record of their continuous efforts to look for a job.

-In case you find composing a simple YAML file an easier task than filling in the so-called "My Work Plan" booklet, you are welcome to use this script.
+In case you find composing a simple YAML file to be an easier task than filling in the so-called "My Work Plan" booklet [(2013 version online)](http://welfare.povertyalliance.org/userfiles/files/Copy%20of%20JSA%20workplan_Diary.pdf), you are welcome to use this script.

 Naturally, I cannot be held accountable for any misuse of this software as my original intention was to simplify the tedious data entry, and to practice Python.